heroi17/Game_LIZARDS_MUST_DIE/README.md

 # LIZARDS MUST DIE

-This is a rogue-like game developed as a part of my programming course assignment.
+This is a rogue-like game developed as a part of our programming course assignment.
 The game aims to provide an exciting and challenging gameplay experience inspired by classic rogue-like games like The Binging of Isaac.

 ## Overview